 Evaporator

 The evaporator is the part of the Ecogenica water heater pump that has the R290 refrigerant in it.
-This refrigerant takes in heat from the air causing it to change state to a gas.
+This refrigerant takes in heat from the air, causing it to change state to a gas.
 The absorbed heat is released in the next stages to heat water for household usage.

 Compressor

-The compressor is the heart of the system.
-The refrigerant enters it as a gas after being vaporized by the evaporator.
+The refrigerant enters it as a gas after being vaporised by the evaporator.
 Here it’s compressed – an action that raises its temperature and pressure.
-Now the compressed hot gaseous refrigerant is pushed to the condenser.
+Now, the compressed hot gaseous refrigerant is pushed to the condenser.
 There, the hot gas gives off the heat it absorbed.

 Condenser

-Like the evaporator, the condenser has coiled tubes with fins.
 Hot refrigerant gas flows through these tubes, releasing heat to water.
-After this, the refrigerant cools down to liquid again and goes back to the expansion valve to repeat the cycle.
+After this, the refrigerant cools down to a liquid again and goes back to the expansion valve to repeat the cycle.

 Expansion Valve

-The expansion valve has an important job which is controlling the refrigerant entering the evaporator.
 This is necessary for the Ecogenica water heater pump to work correctly.
 To achieve this, the expansion valve blocks the path of the high-pressure liquid refrigerant leaving the condenser.

-This blockage makes the refrigerant’s pressure drop quickly allowing it to expand and cool down.
 The cooled and expanded refrigerant goes into the evaporator to restart the process of absorbing more heat from the outside air.

 Ecogenica Heat Pump Water Heater Features